balderdashy/sails-docs/Database-Support.md

 ## Other Community Adapters
-> Also, adapters are not limited to databases.
+Also, adapters are not limited to databases.
 The Sails.js ORM (Waterline) can be hooked up to communiate with any asynchronous web service!
-> Web services like LDAP, Active Directory, and even things like Twitter and Facebook can be accessed via the ORM through adapters.
+Web services like LDAP, Active Directory, and even things like Twitter and Facebook can be accessed via the ORM through adapters.
-> You can get pretty avante garde here.
+You can get pretty avante garde here.

   - [IRC](https://github.com/balderdashy/sails-irc)
   - [Twitter](https://github.com/balderdashy/sails-twitter)
   - [JSDom](https://github.com/mikermcneil/sails-jsdom)

-If the database you need isn't listed above, you can help contribute to an existing project or create your own.
-Check out https://github.com/balderdashy/sails/wiki/Building-Your-Own-Adapters to learn more about that.